Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Examples in Euclidean Space

 Obviously, each of the balls in $L_{n+1}$ has radius $2^{-(n+1)}$.
 To show that this procedure preserves the intersection property, let $b \in L_{n+1}$.
 Then there is some $b' \in L_n$ and $d \in D$ such that $x \in b$ iff there is an $x' \in b'$ with $x = \frac{x'+d}{2}$.
 As $L_n$ has the intersection property, there is some $x' \in b'$ with $x' \in \mathcal{I}(D)$.
 By definition of $\mathcal{I}(D)$, then $\frac{x'+d}{2} \in \mathcal{I}(D)$, i.e., $b \cap \mathcal{I}(D) \neq \emptyset$.
 Similarly, to show that the covering property is preserved, assume $x \in \mathcal{I}(D)$.
 Then by definition either $x = d$ for some $d \in D$ or there is some $x' \in \mathcal{I}(D)$ and some $d \in D$ such that $x = \frac{x'+d}{2}$.
 Any $d \in D$ is contained in $L_{n+1}$ as $d \in L_{n}$ and $d = \frac{d+d}{2}$.
 In the other case, there is some $b \in L_n$ such that $x' \in b$ as $L_n$ is a covering.
 But then by definition of the procedure, there is some $b' \in L_{n+1}$ that contains $x$.

-A more elegant way to prove that $\mathcal{I}(D)$ is totally bounded using the limit operation.
-We can define a sequence of compact-overt sets $(T_i)_{i \in \IN}$ by letting $T_0$ be the unit disc and then applying the iteration given by the IFP.
+A more elegant way to prove that $\mathcal{I}(D)$ is totally bounded is to use the limit operation.
+We can define a sequence of compact-overt sets $(T_i)_{i \in \IN}$ by letting $T_0$ be the unit disc and then applying the iteration given by the IFS.
 It is not hard to show that each $T_i$ has Hausdorff distance at most $2^{-i}$ to the fractal and thus applying the limit operation suffices.
 However the extracted program is slightly less efficient than the direct encoding as the limit uses $T_{n+1}$ to get the $n$-th approximations and increases the radius leading to coverings where balls overlap.